NCATSTranslator/ReasonerAPI/MigrationAndImplementationGuide1-4.md

 }
 ```

 This message is a creative mode query that asks which drug treats diabetes.
 Three results are returned in total.
 The first is a basic result that says metformin treats diabetes using a found edge.
-The second uses the same found edge, but also includes extra information in the form of literature co-occurrence edges and an estra node meant to help with scoring.
+The second uses the same found edge, but also includes extra information in the form of literature co-occurrence edges and an extra node meant to help with scoring.
 The third uses a creative mode edge to determine that metformin treats diabetes.

 ## Migrating to TRAPI 1.4

 Now we will go about transforming this message into a TRAPI 1.4 message, going step-by-step.
-Both the knowledge graph and the results will be modified, but first we creats the auxiliary graphs.
+Both the knowledge graph and the results will be modified, but first we create the auxiliary graphs.

 ### Auxiliary Graphs